jarviscanada/jarvis_data_eng_JjFalcon/springboot/README.md

   `COPY --from=build /build/target/trading-1.0-SNAPSHOT.jar /usr/local/app/trading/lib/trading_app.jar`

-  which copies the completed .jar file into our new image with the appropriate JDK and setting the image's entrypoint to run it by the following command
+  which copies the completed .jar file into our new image with the appropriate JDK and below command is to set the image's entrypoint to run it.

   `ENTRYPOINT ["java","-jar","/usr/local/app/trading/lib/trading_app.jar"]`